MetaboHUB-MetaToul/IsoGroup/doc/quickstart.rst

    :prog: isogroup
    :nodescription:

-IsoGroup proceeds automatically to the extraction and annotation of isotopic clusters.
+..
+IsoGroup proceeds automatically either to the without a priori extraction or the annotation of isotopic clusters.

-.. warning:: The annotation options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the :ref:`Tutorials`.
+IsoGroup automatically carries out either untargeted isotopic clustering or targeted annotation of mass features

-.. seealso:: Tutorial :ref:`First time using IsoGroup` has example data
+.. warning:: The annotation and clustering options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the :ref:`Tutorials`.

-            that you can use to test your installation.
+.. seealso:: Tutorial :ref:`First time using IsoGroup` has example data that you can use to test your installation.

 Library